shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 **4) `select` as `label` group by `group` for `(key, value)` in `object`**

-## Things to remember
+## Extra Points

 1. If the model is present and not selected, Angular will generate a default option element.
-This is done for not accidentaly selecting a model - instead Angular will provide this option to the user
+This is done for not accidentally setting the model value when the select box gets rendered.
-2. Selecting the default option is little bit tricky.
-Usually this is done from the controller itself
+2. There is no straight forward way of selecting the default options.
+Usually the controller is responsible for setting the model for select box, so that the default option will be selected automatically.
-3. IE8 has some issues I guess : check and update here
+3. It's also possible to add filters to the ng-options expressions.

 ## Summary

-Thanks for reading !! ng-options is a powerful directive if you know how to use.
+Thanks for reading !! ng-options is a powerful directive.
+Mastering it properly will save lot of time in your next project.